Office of the Registrar

 • Students must complete 120 semester hours of academic coursework in which the candidate has earned a minimum cumulative Regis University grade point average of 2.000.

-• Of the 120 semester hours required for graduation, Anderson College of Business and Computing undergraduate students must complete 30 semester hours at the upper division level; School for Professional Advancement students must complete 18 semester hours at the upper division level; and Regis College undergraduate students must complete 36 semester hours at the upper division level.
+• Of the 120 semester hours required for graduation, Anderson College of Business and Computing undergraduate students must complete 30 semester hours at the upper division level; students completing the post-traditional programs in Regis College must complete 18 semester hours at the upper division level; and Regis College traditional undergraduate students must complete 36 semester hours at the upper division level.

 • No course in which the candidate received less than a grade of “D-” is acceptable credit toward fulfillment of degree requirements.